Virginia Probate in Business Succession Planning

 The concern with business succession as it pertains to probate involves the delay that probate can sometimes cause in regard to keeping a business operational.
 For example, if an individual passes away as the sole owner of a business, there may not be anyone authorized to continue the operation of the business until a personal representative is appointed to handle the affairs of the business owner.

 Thus, when dealing with a business owner or someone who has a business interest at his or her death, it is always a delicate balance between reviewing how the business remains operational such that it remains and is maintained as an asset of the estate, and looking at how the business will be passed on or preserved to provide for the business owner’s family.

 Generally, in most cases, a business is an asset.
-Like many other assets, it may, therefore, be subject to probate, and, in turn, a delay in probate may interfere with the operation of the business.
+Like many other assets, it may, therefore, be subject to probate in Virginia, and, in turn, a delay in probate may interfere with the operation of the business.

 Simplifying the Process

 A Virginia business owner may wish to speak with an estate and trust attorney to help address both issues of personal planning for how the business can provide for his or her family as well as issues of business planning for how the business can continue on after he or she passes away.